 No matter how you get started, this type of collecting is more than a hobby.
 Putting together a set of antique or vintage dinnerware can be a fun way to outfit your kitchen or decorate your dining area.

 01 of 04

 If you’re trying to find pieces that go with an antique or vintage set you’ve inherited, or purchased incomplete, the first thing to do is to determine who made the dinnerware.
 This information is often stamped on the back of one of the dinner plates.
 Many times the pattern name will be shown there as well.
 Having these details at hand will help you search for pieces to purchase, whether via online auctions or through local antique dealers.

 If you don’t know the maker of the china or a pattern name, try visiting a china matching service.
-For example, Replacements has a free china identification service that will make quick work of this task.
-Simply send them a clear photo showing the design and color, along with any marks or numbers you’ve found on the backs or bottoms of pieces.
-In a week or two, they’ll get back to you with the manufacturer’s details and the pattern name.
-They can even sign you up for email updates that let you know when new pieces in your pattern have been added to their inventory.
+For example, Replacements, Ltd. has a free china identification service that will make quick work of this task.
+Simply send it a clear photo showing the design and color, along with any marks or numbers you’ve found on the backs or bottoms of pieces.
+In a week or two, it’ll get back to you with the manufacturer’s details and the pattern name.
+You can even sign you up for email updates that let you know when new pieces in your pattern have been added to its inventory.

 And, of course, you can look for pieces here and there while you’re out vintage shopping.
 Finding a plate or serving piece in an obscure antique shop or flea market field is all part of the fun.